Location data, location tracking and sharing explained

 - Sexual orientation

 Decreasing the supply of location data is challenging.
-Recently, both Google and Apple gave users of their respective OS more power to limit location data sharing.
-The changes were specifically useful for halting tracking when apps run in the background.
+Both Google and Apple recently gave users of their respective OS more power to limit location information sharing.
+The changes were useful for halting tracking when apps run in the background.